anamayasullerey/test_net/README.md

 After downloading the git repository for *Start*, **"start/src"** directory needs to be added to **$PYTHONPATH**.

 ## 1. [MNIST digit classifier example](docs/mnist_net.ipynb)
-MNIST digit classfier example using *Start* gives a feel of the architecture of nn_framework.
+MNIST digit classfier example using *Start* gives a feel of the architecture of *Start*.
 It is recommended to follow the documentation and create a classifier in Jupyter notebook.
 The example, **mnist_net.py** is also checked in as python module and can be run in a shell.

 ## 2. [Start documentation](nn_framework_manual.md)
 The documentation on Start explains the featrues of the *Start*.
 It also covers the important functions of the API.

-# Modifying nn_framework
+# Modifying *Start*
-## Architecture of nn_framework
+## Architecture of *Start*
 *Start* builds a network as an array of layers.
 There layers have handles to their previous and next layers.
 Forward propagation and backward propagation is done as a recursion across the layers.
 Weight update functionality is separated from the layers.
 The state for weight update is maintained within the layers.

 ## Unit testing